 So, if it were cameras in general, I’d say “look out for ISO tolerance, aperture, sensors” and things like that.
 But, being that these are webcams, we need to look at the problem differently.

-Two main things to look for (and one optional thing) are:
+Three main things to look for are: